 Treatment and control

-Unfortunately, it is not possible or feasible to stop squirrels entering the garden.
+Unfortunately, it is not possible or feasible to stop squirrels from entering the garden.

 Fruit and vegetables can be protected in a wire mesh fruit cage.